Lunar White Move: A Conversation with Sonos’s Design Director of Colour, Material, Finish

 What was the most difficult part of developing Lunar White?

 Absolutely.
 Most of my team’s contribution to material development is done in collaboration with the mechanical engineering team.
-We work closely with them to make sure we end up using materials that enable us to deliver on the right color and finish for a product.
-And by “finish” I mean texture and gloss level, how shiny or matte a product looks.
+We work closely with them to make sure we end up using materials that enable us to deliver the right colour and finish for a product.
+And by “finish,” I mean texture and gloss level, how shiny or matte a product looks.
 With Arc, our challenge was its curved grille.
 We actually had to reduce the gloss level on that product because the curvature of the grille made the finish look too shiny.
 Our products typically have a gloss level between 7 and 15 gloss.
 For the black version of Arc, it’s 4 gloss.

 Tell me more about your team.

 I have a four-person team with two different kinds of roles on the team.
 Half the team is based out of Santa Barbara and really focused on strategy.
-They partner with our industrial design team to identify the color material finish (CMF) point of view for each product, but also how it fits in with the entire portfolio.
+They partner with our industrial design team to identify the colour material finish (CMF) point of view for each product, but also how it fits in with the entire portfolio.
 They work with a lot of technical cross-functional teams outside of design, including the mechanical engineering, tooling, and acoustics teams.
-Then the other half of my team sits in China, and they are CMF developers, working on site with the suppliers to oversee the recipe development of the colors.
+Then the other half of my team is in China, and they are CMF developers, working on site with the suppliers to oversee the recipe development of the colours.
 They also track the CMF of a product from prototype to a finished product.

 What qualifications does one need to join your team?
 Asking for a friend.

 There is no CMF university!
-Really, the main prerequisite is having an affinity for colors, materials, and finishes.
+Really, the main prerequisite is having an affinity for colours, materials, and finishes.
 I never hire the same person or skill set twice.
 Most of the members of my team transitioned into CMF from a different background because it spoke to them.
 We have a material chemist, a graphic designer, an industrial designer, and an engineer on the team.
 I look for diverse skills, which brings different perspectives and a much more thorough discussion to the table.
-The one thing we all share is a keen eye on getting the details right when it comes to color acuity.
+The one thing we all share is a keen eye for getting the details right when it comes to colour acuity.

 What’s the biggest challenge of your job?

 I discovered this during my university days.
-The school I was attending was really focused on industrial design, but I started to discover during my studies that I was more interested in colors, materials, and finishes.
-I studied under a woman named Lidewij Edelkoort, who is well known for trend forecasting and looking into the future.
+The school I was attending was really focused on industrial design, but I started to discover during my studies that I was more interested in colours, materials, and finishes.
+I studied under a woman named Lidewij Edelkoort, who is well-known for trend forecasting and looking into the future.
 I leaned into having her as my mentor and ultimately graduated under her direction.
-During my final year, I had to create a project to graduate with and I did something very different than the other students at the time, which was to design materials and colors for window blinds.
+During my final year, I had to create a project to graduate with and I did something very different than the other students at the time, which was to design materials and colours for window blinds.
 Rather than taking on a typical industrial design project, I chose to do something that I felt more interested in and passionate about.

 When I was five, my family moved from the Netherlands to Japan, so I spent about 20 years of my life growing up in Asia.
 Design is a big part of the Japanese culture.
-And Japan is well known for design, especially graphic design and fabric design.
+And Japan is well-known for design, especially graphic design and fabric design.
 It’s a culture that pays attention to detail when it comes to anything that is made.
-So I think that growing up there and being exposed to a culture with an eye for detail and design was really influential on my appreciation and fascination with colors and materials.
+So I think that growing up there and being exposed to a culture with an eye for detail and design was really influential on my appreciation and fascination with colours and materials.